-Contract Purchases: Contracts are to be used to the maximum extent possible.
-Types of contracts that may be used include formal State negotiated contracts, other State agency contracts, other college or university contracts, WVU Parkersburg contracts and government/GSA contracts that allow this agency to use.
-The advantage of contract use are guaranteed pricing for a specific time frame and the freedom to issue an order or award without going though the formal bidding process.
-Contracts are specifically useful in repetitive ordered items such as welding gasses and supplies, etc.
+Contract Purchases: Contracts will be used to the maximum extent possible.
+Types of contracts that may be used include formal State negotiated contracts, other State agency contracts or college or university contracts, WVU at Parkersburg contracts, and government/GSA contracts in which the college is allowed to participate.
+The advantage of contract use is guaranteed pricing for a specific time frame and the freedom to issue an order or award without going through the formal bidding process.
+Contracts are specifically useful in repetitive order items.

-Agreements: Agreements are utilized when the college is acquiring technical assistance or entering into contracts with private individuals for such things as the teaching of special non-credit courses through the Corporate and Community Education area, entertainers, preceptors, or student teacher advisors for our education majors, to name just a few.
-All agreement forms must be original and contain minimum information which will include full name and address of vendor or individual, FEIN (Federal Employee Identification Number) or SSAN (Social Security Account Number), type of service provided and original signature.
+Agreements: Agreements are utilized when the college is acquiring technical assistance or entering into contracts with private individuals for such things as the teaching of special non-credit courses through the Workforce and Community Education area, entertainers, preceptors, or student teacher advisors for our education majors, as examples.
+All agreement forms must be original and contain minimum information which includes the vendor or individual’s full name and address, Federal Identification Number (FEIN) or Social Security Number (SSN), type of service provided and original signature.
 An updated W-9 Request for Taxpayer Identification Number and Certification form must also be on file.
-ALL agreements will be approved by the WVU Parkersburg Director of Purchasing/Chief Procurement Officer.
+All agreements will be approved by the WVU Parkersburg Vice President of Finance and Administration and or President.
 Departments DO NOT have the authority to enter into agreements beforehand.

-Sole Source Purchases: Sole source purchasing over $25,000 will rarely be used by the purchasing department.
-Only when absolutely certain that specific goods and services can only be provided from a specific vendor.
-Please note that a requirement for a particular proprietary items does not in itself, justify the need for using a sole source order.
+Sole Source Purchases: Sole source purchases over $50,000 will, on rare occasions, be authorized by the purchasing department when it has been determined that the specific goods requested can only be provided from a specific vendor.
+Please note that a requirement for a particular proprietary item does not, in itself, justify the need for entering into a sole source agreement.
 The following examples are provided where sole source may be justified:

 - Accessories or replacement parts for existing equipment

-- Where a sole source item is needed for trial use or testing
+- Where a sole source is needed for trial use or testing

-- Grant funding specifically requiring the use of a particular brand name or vendor (grant writers should try and avoid being locked into this situation when applying for grants)
+- Grant funding specifically requiring the use of a particular brand name or vendor (Grant writers should try to avoid being locked into this requirement when applying for grants.)

 The determination for using sole source award rests with the Director of Business Services and Vice President of Finance and Administration.
 Such determination must be documented in writing in the order file.
 Any request by a requisition initiator to award a sole source order must be requested in writing and attached to the requisition.
-The request must full and completely justify the need for sole source to the satisfaction of the Vice President of Finance & Administration.
+The request must fully and completely justify the need for sole source to the satisfaction of the Vice President of Finance & Administration.
 Should any questions arise about the need for sole source, the decision of the Vice President of Finance & Administration will be final.

 Emergency Procurement: Emergency purchases may be authorized by the Director of Business Services or the Vice President of Finance & Administration when there is a threat to public health, welfare, or safety, or to meet bona fide emergencies arising from unforeseen causes such as natural disasters, acts of God, strikes or work stoppages, and delays in transportation provided such emergency purchases shall be made with competition as is practical under the circumstances.
 Emergency purchases will be limited to those supplies or services only necessary to meet the emergency.
 An emergency purchase will not be authorized due to a lack of planning on the part of the requestor.
-In all instances the purchase order file will be documented with written justification as to the need for an emergency purchase.
+In all instances, the purchase order file will be documented with written justification as to the need for an emergency purchase.
 All emergency purchases should be referred to the Director of Business Services or the Vice President of Finance and Administration for determination if possible and time permits.

-The key element in determining the use of a RFP is the need for flexibility.
-RFP procurement process differs from sealed bidding in two important ways:
+The key element in determining the use of RFP is the need for flexibility.
+RFP procurement process differs from sealed bidding in two important ways.

 - It allows comparative judgment evaluation to be made when selection is among acceptable proposals that will be the ultimate basis for an award.